 Jon Mulholland is Director of the Cell Sciences Imaging Facility (CSIF) at Stanford University.
-He has served as Director of the CSIF for over 15 years during which time he has overseen the expansion of the CSIF by establishing and setting up its current EM core, upgrading significant components of the fluorescence light microscopy core and developing the facility advanced imaging capabilities (super resolution SIM, STORM, gSTED, FLIM, FRET, array tomography).
+He has served as Director of the CSIF since 2001 during which time he has overseen the expansion of the CSIF by establishing and setting up its current EM core, upgrading significant components of the fluorescence light microscopy core and developing the facility advanced imaging capabilities (super resolution SIM, STORM, gSTED, FLIM, FRET, array tomography).
 In 2014 he collaborated with the SOE departments of Bioengineering and Chemical Engineering to design, equip and manage a new sister facility in the Shriram Center: The SOE Shriram Center CSIF.
 Mulholland has extensive training and expertise in light, confocal, 2-photon, super resolution microscopy, FLIM and immunoelectron microscopy.
 Prior to taking on the role of Director of the CSIF, Mr. Mulholland trained as a cell and molecular biologist while working for 15 years in the laboratory of Dr. David Botstein starting at MIT, then Genentech Inc. and finally Stanford University.
 While in the Botstein lab he applied fluorescent light and immuno-electron microscopy to study the actin cytoskeleton and membrane vesicle trafficking in yeast.
 He has collaborated and published with a variety of researchers on a large range of projects.
-Mr. Mulholland has thirty years of experience in both microscopy and laboratory management.
+Mr. Mulholland has thirty plus years of experience in both microscopy and laboratory management.
 Current research interests are centered on establishing large volume 3D EM in the CSIF and correlative light and electron imaging techniques.
 When not in the facility, he enjoys scuba diving, hiking, and travel.

 As the manager of the Cell Science Imaging facility (CSIF) at the Shriram Center in Stanford, Cedric Espenel’s primary responsibility is the training of new users in cutting-edge microscopy and imaging techniques and the management of the Shriram Center CSIF's sister facility.
 Cedric also provides expertise in assembling individual methods into complete image processing pipelines for specific projects using Python/SciPy.